 However, only individuals are qualified to file a Chapter 13 bankruptcy.
 That means corporations, LLCs and other business entities are not able to seek relief under Chapter 13.

-Chapter 11 Small Business Bankruptcy Attorney in Riverside
+Chapter 11 Small Business Bankruptcy Attorney in California

 No Creditors’ Committee.
 In the ordinary Chapter 11 cases, a committee is appointed to represent unsecured creditors.
 That committee can retain attorneys and other professionals at the debtor’s expense, which can increase the cost of Chapter 11 reorganization.
 However, in a small business case, the bankruptcy court can issue and order that prevents a creditors’ committee from being appointed.